Linear algebra (dolfinx::la)

 inline std::shared_ptr<const common::IndexMap> index_map(int dim) const

-Index maps for the row and column space.
+Index map for the row or column space.

 inline container_type &values()